 Be Ready to Make Changes

-Finally, don’t be scared of making changes to your startup’s direction to find the successful marketing strategy.
+Finally, don’t be scared of making changes to your startup’s direction to find a successful marketing strategy for your startup.
 All businesses have to change direction in order to fit the market need.
 And, according to CB Insights, one core reason many startups fail is that they lose direction.

 So keep at it and fly high!

-Did you find this startup marketing plan helpful?
+Did you find this guide to craft a startup marketing plan helpful?
 What more should we add to it?
 Let us know in the comments below.